sudofx/wake-scaffold/README.md

 something with a persistent identity, using nothing but files, discipline, and mechanical checks.

+> This is primitive, but I'm investigating whether persistent identity can emerge from repeated stateless inference plus structured longitudinal state.

 ## Core idea

 Growing a durable, evidence-based persistent behavioral identity across sessions is the